arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 version:  1.0.0
 language: en
 narrator: UK English Female
-title: Data visualizations in seaborn
+title: Data Visualization in seaborn

 comment:  This module includes code and explanations for several popular data visualizations, using python's seaborn library.
 It also includes examples of how to modify seaborn plots to customize them for different uses.